905-685-0000

 Some products that are sold to whiten your teeth or freshen your breath can damage your teeth, especially if you use them too often.
 Additionally, acid from certain foods like coffee, wine, and tomatoes can cause permanent tooth enamel loss.

-Stress & Sensitive Teeth
+Bruxism & Sensitive Teeth

 Sometimes stress will cause us to grind our teeth - usually at night unknowingly.
 When you grind your teeth together, you wear them down, which causes the enamel to wear and exposes nerves.
 These exposed nerves can be the cause of the sensitivity to cold foods.
 If you think you are grinding your teeth, you can make an appointment with your St. Catharine’s dentist to discuss your options.
 Many dentists can make custom mouthguards so that you don’t grind your teeth against each other during the night.